 7) Fracking infrastructure poses serious potential exposure risks to those living near it.

 Drilling and fracking activities are temporary operations, but compressor stations are semi-permanent facilities that pollute the air 24 hours a day as long as gas is flowing through the pipeline.
-As documented by a Pennsylvania study published in February 2015, day-to-day emissions from compressor stations are highly episodic and can create periods of potentially extreme exposures.
-(See footnote 515.)
+Day-to-day emissions from compressor stations are highly episodic and can create periods of potentially extreme exposures.
+In a similar way, flare stacks at drilling and fracking sites can contribute significantly to hazardous air pollution.
+Emissions from flare stacks typically include carbon monoxide, nitrogen oxides, benzene, formaldehyde and xylene, but levels of these smog-forming compounds are seldom measured directly.
+In October 2016, the EPA acknowledged that its 33-year-old formula for estimating emissions from flaring operations requires revision as it may significantly underestimate levels of health-damaging air pollutants.
 In the Upper Midwest, Wisconsin residents living near silica sand mining operations that service the fracking industry reported dust exposure and respiratory problems.
 Silica dust is a known cause of silicosis and lung cancer.